Codex Basilensis A. N. IV. 2

 Codex Basilensis A. N. IV.
 2 is a Greek minuscule manuscript of the entire New Testament, apart from the Book of Revelation.
 It is designated by the siglum 1 in the Gregory-Aland numbering of New Testament manuscripts, and δ 254 in von Soden's numbering of New Testament manuscripts, and formerly designated by 1^{eap} to distinguish it from minuscule 1^{rK} (which previously used number 1).
 Using the study of comparative writings styles (palaeography), it is usually dated to the 12th century CE.

 The manuscript was prepared for liturgical use with marginalia (text division), and has almost completely survived; Erasmus used it for his Novum Instrumentum omne (an edition of the Greek New Testament).
 The text of the manuscript has been cited in all critical editions of the Greek New Testament; in this codex, the text of the Gospels is more highly esteemed by scholars than that of the remaining New Testament books.

 The codex is housed at the Basel University Library, with shelf number A. N. IV, 2 (earlier B. VI.
 27).

 Description

-The manuscript is a codex (precursor to the modern book) made of 297 parchment leaves, containing the entire New Testament (except of Book of Revelation) in the following order: the Gospels, the Acts of the Apostles, the General epistles, and the Pauline epistles (Hebrews is the last book in Paul).
+The manuscript is a codex (precursor to the modern book format) made of 297 parchment leaves, containing the entire New Testament (except the Book of Revelation).
 The text is written in one column per page, 38 lines per page.
 It was originally accompanied by miniatures, which were stolen before 1860–1862 (except one before the Gospel of John, which remains).